AliciaEA/panthera-uncia/README.md

 - **What:** On the `/meetup` page, users interact with a snow pile to reveal a snow leopard cub.
 Dialogue changes based on user actions, and a star effect appears when the cub is found.
         -If you dont click on the snow pile, it will change dialogue.
         -After you do, It will only change each time you click on [Panthuncia], and give you stars too.
-- **How:** Uses Svelte 5's `effect` rune for global side effects (star animation).
-Dialogue logic is managed with state variables and event handlers.
+- **How:** Dialogue logic is managed with state variables and event handlers.

 ### 6. ZooBanner Component
 - **What:** A banner at the top of every page. -> requirement